 McKenzie Hanigan is a sophomore from Garden City, Kansas, majoring in economics.
 She is in the LSA Honors program and a reporter for the Michigan Daily.
 McKenzie’s favorite things to do are travel, snuggle with her puppy, read, and exercise.
 A fun fact about her is that most of her friends at school first remembered her as "Kenzie from Kansas"!

-Chloe Hypes is a Junior studying Program in the Environment with a minor in Sustainable Food Systems.
+Chloe Hypes is a junior studying Program in the Environment with a minor in Sustainable Food Systems.
 She is on the executive board for Catalyst and Evolve, two environmental student organizations, and on the executive board of Gifts of Kindness.
 She is really excited to hear student perspective, especially in environmental classes.

 Dilara is a sophomore interested in Chemistry and Psychology.
 Dilara has a passion for research, which she pursues by working for the Department of Urology at Michigan Medicine.
 Aside from academics, Dilara is very interested in social justice issues and their influences on health care access and accessibility.
 Dilara is a member of Michigan Active Citizens - Alternative Spring Break, an organization on campus that focuses on active citizenship, community action and social change.
 She also works as an Academic Peer Advisor for the College of Engineering which gives her great mentorship experience and allows Dilara to work closely with the College of Engineering staff.
 In her free time Dilara enjoys playing intramural sports, running, reading, and cooking.

-Micheal Mitchell Jr is a junior at the College of LSA majoring in Screen Arts & Cultures (SAC), and minoring in business at the Ross School of Business.
+Micheal Mitchell Jr. is a junior at the College of LSA majoring in Screen Arts & Cultures (SAC), and minoring in business at the Ross School of Business.
 Micheal is a determined individual who is constantly looking for new ways to make things happen.
 In addition to being a peer advisor, he is also a peer consultant at the Sweetland Center for Writing, and the secretary for M-agination Films.
 His hope is to use film as a way to bring attention to everyday issues faced by underprivileged communities such as his own in Flint.
 He enjoys exercising, playing videos games, writing stories, and drawing.

-A first generation Hispanic-American from Miami, Florida, Gabriella is currently a sophomore double majoring in Art and Design and Psychology.
+A first generation Hispanic-American from Miami, Florida, Gabriella is currently a sophomore double majoring in Art and Design, and Psychology.
 Her interest in community justice and drive to work toward social equality pushes her to merge her fields of study by being involved in intersectional organizations like the Stamps in Color Initiative, a program coordinating creative opportunities for students of color in Stamps and the Art and Design Collective, a collection of representatives on behalf of the art school who assess to the needs of each student.
 Gabriella is also an alumna of the Michigan Community Scholars Program (MCSP).
 During her time there, she participated in volunteer services with underserved Native American youth in Detroit, participated in Alternative Spring Break, and was a participant in WolveReaders letter exchange with elementary school students in Brightmoor, Detroit.
 During her freshman year, she devoted some of her school year to facilitating and tutoring ESL students assimilating to Ann Arbor school and education.
-Due in part to her multicultural influences and creative inclinations, she hopes to continue working in U-M on public service and leadership initiatives which integrate alternative approaches toward social change and empowerment for less advantaged
+Due in part to her multicultural influences and creative inclinations, she hopes to continue working for U-M on public service and leadership initiatives which integrate alternative approaches toward social change and empowerment for the less advantaged.

-Eli is a Junior in the Ross School of Business, concentrating in Marketing with a minor in Law, Justice and Social Change.
+Eli is a junior in the Ross School of Business, concentrating in Marketing with a minor in Law, Justice and Social Change.
 A third-generation Michigan student, Eli likes to get involved across campus in many ways.
-Outside of the classroom, he is involved in a Sociology research project and is a part of the Enactus social entrepreneurship club.
+Outside of the classroom, he is involved in a sociology research project and is a part of the Enactus social entrepreneurship club.
 When not doing work, Eli likes to play basketball, enjoy nature, and hang out with friends.
-Eli is excited to get involved with SAGE and to learn more about how to integrate student voices and ideas into action.
+Eli is excited to get involved with SAGE, and to learn more about how to integrate student voices and ideas into action.

 Shelby Stadler is a junior in the College of LSA, double majoring in the Program in the Environment and Spanish, with a minor in Water in the Environment.
 She has an undeniable passion for the environment and sustainability, which led her to New Zealand in the Spring of 2017.
 This was an eye-opening and life-changing trip, and she now knows that she wants to help people educate themselves about the environment and what they can do to help prevent its degradation.
 Shelby also hopes to go to Madrid, Spain during Winter 2018, to better her understanding of the Spanish culture and language.
 In her free time between classes, Shelby loves to read, identify trees, listen to music, and go for walks in the Arb.
 Shelby is very excited to become a SAGE member, and be a part of the community-based activities that they conduct.